LaravelDaily/laravel-charts/readme.md

 ## Laravel Charts

 Package to generate Chart.js charts directly from Laravel/Blade, without interacting with JavaScript.
-NOTE: From Laravel 8, all its model are placed in a folder called Model (App\Models\)
+NOTE: From Laravel 8, all its models are placed in a folder called Models (App\Models\)

 ---